15 Ultralight Backpacking Tips To Shave Off Pack Weight

 14. Dry out your gear

-Wet gear is heavy gear.
-You may have protected your gear from the elements, but there is a little something called morning dew, which often covers the entire surface area of your shelter.
+Wet gear is heavy gear on you and your gear loft.
+You may have protected your gear from the elements, but there is a little something called morning dew, which often covers the interior space or the entire surface area of your shelter.
 Yes, a wet tent does weigh significantly more than a dry one, so remember to dry out tents, tarps, clothes, and any other gear before packing it away.
 You can always hang them on your pack to dry as you hike or lay them out in a sunny spot as you pack up and eat breakfast.